All Aboard to C.A. & C. Depot

 The CA&C Depot was added to the National Register of Historic Places in 1972.
 Today the Depot occupies the Knox County and Mount Vernon Chamber of Commerce.

-If you geocache at this location on a Thursday evening stop and visit the Kokosing Valley Central Ohio Railroad Club who occupies a room in the lower level of the Depot to display their model railroads from 7:00 p.m.-9:00 p.m..
+If you visit this location on a Thursday evening, stop and say “hello” to the Kokosing Valley Central Ohio Railroad Club who occupies a room in the lower level of the Depot to display their model railroads from 7:00 p.m.-9:00 p.m..
 They are also open every 3rd Sunday of the month from noon-4:00 p.m. for viewing.
 You may follow them on Facebook at Kokosing Valley Central Ohio Railroad.